N55 Common Engine & Reliability Problems

 - High Pressure Fuel Pump Failure (HPFP) – Mostly older models

-1. N55 Valve Cover/Valve Cover Gasket Oil Leak
+1. N55 Engine Problems - Valve Cover/Valve Cover Gasket Oil Leak

-Similar to the N54, a leaking valve cover, valve cover gasket, or PCV valve are among the most common problems with the BMW N55 engine.
+Similar to the N54, a leaking valve cover, valve cover gasket, or PCV valve are among the most common BMW N55 engine problems.
 The rubber valve cover gasket is prone to degrading over time; typically rubber with high temperatures, and constant heating/ cooling do not mix well.
 Eventually, the rubber gasket begins to crack apart, resulting in oil leaks and potential build-up of oil in your engine.

 Due to the relatively high operating temperatures of the N55 the valve cover develops similar issues.
 The valve cover is made of plastic and the high temperatures cause the valve cover to potentially develop cracks down the road.
 This is a less common issue than the valve cover gasket, and it will typically last closer to 100,000 miles (though this may vary significantly).
 However, due to the excessive labor required to access the valve cover gasket, it is highly recommended you replace the valve cover as well.
 Whenever you remove the valve cover you should always replace the valve cover gasket.